-Ergonomics is a big word, but its interpretation is simple enough – “take care of your body.”
+Ergonomics is a big word, but the interpretation is simple enough – “take care of your body.”

 Ergonomics, synonymous with human engineering and repetitive motion/muscular stress studies, considers the interaction between the human body and physical work.
 The application to ramp personnel is almost endless in scope.
 Recent OSHA studies show that nationally there are 50 workers injured every minute of a 40-hour workweek.
 In 2013, that added up to 5,233 injuries, with average injury costing $20,000 each.

-Closer to home, 60 percent of all injuries in our industry per month can be attributed to sprains and strains, according to United Airlines.
+Closer to home, 60 percent of all injuries per month can be attributed to sprains and strains, according to United Airlines.

 Work-related musculoskeletal disorders, including those of the neck, upper extremities and low back are one of the leading causes of lost workday injury and illness.
 These can affect ramp personnel as they complete routine tasks involving movements, such as lifting heavy items, bending, reaching overhead, pushing and pulling heavy loads, working in awkward body postures and performing the same or similar tasks repetitively.
 Exposure to these known risk factors for musculoskeletal disorders increases a worker's risk of injury.